• Skip to primary navigation

 What should the cookie consent notice say?

-The initial notice should also include both an acceptance button (e.g. “OK”, “I’m fine with this.”, “I accept” etc) and a separate information button (e.g. “Information and Settings”, “Cookie Preferences”, “More Info”).
+The initial notice should also include both an acceptance button (e.g. “OK”, “I’m fine with this.”, “I accept” etc.) and an equally prominent rejection button (for non-essential cookies).
+If the cookie types aren’t included within the notice, you also need a separate information button (e.g. “Information and Settings”, “Cookie Preferences”, “More Info”).
 The information button should lead to a location (often a second banner or pop up and/or a link to the cookies section of the privacy policy) where the user can get more detailed information about the different kinds of cookies on your site and opt out.

 What about cookie consent tools?